-- Getting Crap Past the Radar: When he meets Aqua for the first time he calls her "bluejay" walks up close to her leans in and examines her. if you notice his eyes move down from her face, then to her chest, and then back to her face.
+- Getting Crap Past the Radar: When he meets Aqua for the first time he calls her "bluebird", walks up close to her, leans in and examines her.
+If you notice, his eyes move down from her face, then to her chest, and then back to her face.

 - Hair-Trigger Temper

 - I Have Your Girlfriend: Megara.
 "Now, we're gonna play by my rules."

 - Joker Immunity: Well duh, he is a god.